 ๐ Where Does It Rank?

-Visiting an ethical elephant sanctuary ranks as my #2 thing to do in Thailand.
-Here’s how it compares to other experiences on my trip:
+Visiting an ethical elephant sanctuary ranks as the #2 experience I had in Thailand.
+Hereโs how it compares to other things I did on my trip:

 My Thailand itinerary features the above experiences.